Logo

 In July 2021, Rick Rubin signed with Endeavor Content to further develop his home studio, Shangri-La Recording Studios.

-Rick Rubin has a chapter giving advice in Tim Ferriss' book Tools of Titans, and often gives advice on creativity via his Instagram page.
+Rick Rubin has a chapter giving advice in Tim Ferriss's book Tools of Titans, and often gives advice on creativity via his Instagram page.

 Rick Rubin is overrated, he is overpaid, and I will never work with him again.

-Since at least 1999, Rick Rubin has been criticised by listeners for contributing to a phenomenon in music known as the loudness war, in which the dynamic range of recorded music is compressed and sometimes clipped in order to increase the general loudness.
+Since at least 1999, listeners have criticized Rick Rubin for contributing to a phenomenon in music known as the loudness war, in which the dynamic range of recorded music is compressed and sometimes clipped in order to increase the general loudness.

-Albums produced by Rick Rubin that have been criticised for such treatment include the following:.
+Albums Rick Rubin produced that have been criticized for such treatment include:.

 Rick Rubin began dating former actress and model Mourielle Hurtado Herrera in 2010, and they were married at an unknown date.